subgeniuskitty/vvhitespace/stdlib/README.md

 # Misc #

+## Private Label Space ##

 By convention, each public stdlib label will have 8 bits of private label space associated with it, formed as follows:

     00001000 xxxxxxxx - for use by 1000
     00001001 xxxxxxxx - for use by 1001
     ...etc

+## Extending Heap Reservation ##

+By default, the stdlib uses the first 16 heap addresses.
+All heap access (other than heap[0] as a seed) occurs through `stackrotate` and `stackrotatereverse`.
+Edit these functions to increase the stdlib's heap reservation.

+The remainder of the stdlib is written to automatically use the new allocation.
+Functions like `printf`, for example, allow more substitutions when the heap allocation is increased.